otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 defined in the OTRv4 specification [\[1\]](#references).
 These prekey ensembles are used for starting offline conversations.

-This is needed in order to perform offline conversations.
-For this, OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
+OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
 This DAKE begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for Bob's prekey ensembles.
 The values for the prekeys ensembles have previously been stored in the Prekey Server by a request from Bob.